WhatsAppCall

 Dripping tap spouts

-What to look for: Water dripping after the handle is closed, mineral marks in the basin or a tap that needs extra force to stop.
+What to look for: Water dripping after the handle is closed, mineral marks in the basin, or a tap that needs extra force to stop.

 Mixers